PrestaShop/prestashop.github.io/news/_posts/releases/2015-05-21-new-architecture-1-6-1-0.md

 We want models to be as small as possible and `EntityRepository`s provide a great way to separate the database interaction layer from the business code.

-Since we want to keep the current lightweight feeling of PrestaShop development we are considering a hybrid DataMapper / ActiveRecord pattern where `EntityRepository`s should be used to retrieve models from the database but where we still have a `save` method on models that saves them to the database.
+For database interaction in general, we are considering a hybrid DataMapper / ActiveRecord pattern where `EntityRepository`s would be used to retrieve models from the database but where we would still have a `save` method on models that persists them to the database.

 ## Conclusion